fscafarto/Drilling_master_thesis/README.md

 ```

 Then, copy and paste the **test** folder in raisimLib folder.
-On the temrinal, open the raisimLib folder:
+On the terminal, open the raisimLib folder:

 ```
 cd raisim_ws
 nautilus raisimLib
 ```

-## Launch the program
+## Compile and build
-In order to launch the program, we must modify the CMakeList file.
+In order to compile and build the program, we must modify the CMakeList file.

 Once the raisimLib has been opened, on the terminal open the editor: